Nicklyn History, Family Crest & Coats of Arms

-England by the wave of emigration that was started by the Norman Conquest of 1066.
+Today's generation of the Nicklyn family bears a name that was brought to England by the wave of emigration that was started by the Norman Conquest of 1066.
 It comes from the given name Nicholas.
 Nicholas derives from the Greek Nikolaos, which is made up of the words nikan, meaning to conquer, and laos, meaning people.
-CITATION[CLOSE]

 Early Origins of the Nicklyn family

 The surname Nicklyn was first found in Cheshire, where Nicholas D'Albini, who was of the junior line of the Dukes of D'Albini in Normandy, settled in 1054, and his successor William became Baron of Malpas.
 Waleram Nicholai was listed in Suffolk in 1198 and Nicholaus was listed in Lincolnshire in 1147-1166.
 By the Hundredorum Rolls of 1273, the name was scattered as seen by: William filius Nicoll in Shropshire; and John Nicole and Stephen Nichole in Oxfordshire.

 This web page shows only a small excerpt of our Nicklyn research.
 Another 53 words (4 lines of text) covering the years 1307, 1500, 1550, 1589, 1555, 1584, 1559, 1616, 1590, 1668, 1587, 1642, 1619, 1683, 1624, 1672, 1630, 1687, 1672, 1673, 1699, 1778, 1681, 1727, 1727, 1658, 1640, 1640, 1648, 1664, 1712 and 1756 are included under the topic Early Nicklyn History in all our PDF Extended History products and printed products wherever possible.

 Nicklyn Spelling Variations